DetouringSnail/SE_RP_Lean4/README.md

 # SE_RP_Lean4
-Research project for Y and Z
+Research project for X Y and Z